Chord Progressions in A♭ Major

 Generate progressions in A♭ Major

 ChordGen builds custom progressions in any key.
-Just describe the mood — the AI handles the music theory.
+Just describe the mood, and it handles the music theory for you.

 Generate A♭ Major progressions